 Excellent time management skills

 Just as project managers must stay within budget constraints, they must also adhere to deadlines.
 The life cycle of a project should have a defined end.
-Project managers must meet milestones in the project planning and development phases so that the end product can debut in a reasonable timeline.
+Project managers must meet milestones in the project planning and development phases so that the end product can debut within a reasonable timeline.

 A great project manager keeps learning.
 Bolstering your project manager qualifications means getting the education to address weaknesses and improve skills.
 This gives you an advantage over other candidates or competitors.